CODE Mode

 - Wait for the three generation phases to complete.

-- Use in-message Preview Code and Apply Code links when they are available.
+- Use in-message Preview Code, Copy, and Apply Code links when they are available.

 - Watch for the Applying… progress indicator.